WCBeckerson/Kaleidoscope/README.md

 Study1	   Gene_00003	Down		      Study2	  Gene_00003	Down
 Study1     Gene_00004	Up		        Study2	  Gene_00004	Down

 Save these document as separate .csv files in the unzipped Kaleidoscope folder.

 **Running the script**
 Before generating the Kaleidoscope diagram, you must first input your file information into Kaleidoscope_script.R.
-Open the Kaleidoscope_script.R file using a text editing program, e.g., Notepad (windows) or TextEdit (mac) Enter the names of your .csv files here:
+Open the Kaleidoscope_script.R file using a text editing program, e.g., Notepad (windows) or TextEdit (mac).
+Enter the names of your .csv files here:
       left <- read.csv("Study1.csv")
       right <- read.csv("Study2.csv")
-Save the changes and open the edited Kaleidoscope_script.R file with RStudio In the top left quadrant of RStudio, click the "Source" button.
+Save the changes and open the edited Kaleidoscope_script.R file with RStudio
+In the top left quadrant of RStudio, click the "Source" button.
 If the data files are set up properly, the Rscript should run automatically and produce a Kaleidoscope diagram comparing the directionality of expression between your two studies.
 *The script will not run properly if there is not at least 1 unique gene ID for each group and at least 1 shared gene ID.*

 **User inputs**
 The Kaleidoscope_script.R file was designed to allow for customization of text, colors, and overlapping regions of the Venn diagram:

 _Color_
 The default colors settings are based on a color-blind-friendly pallet for perople with protanopia, deuteranopia, and tritanopia, but can be modified by changing the color hex codes corresponding to each region of the diagram:

       Right (r), Left (l), and Middle (m) circle colors r_col_upreg = "#7FD7F7"		#Top “upregulated” region of the right circle